Transportation

 Waycross’s importance to the system traffic pattern and geographic location combine to establish it as an ideal facility site.
 Six separate CSX lines radiate from Waycross, resulting in direct access to all areas of the southeastern United States.
 Approximately 65 trains per day are handled in the Waycross facility.
 Direct daily trains connect Waycross to such major metropolitan areas as Atlanta, Jacksonville, New Orleans, Chicago, Miami, Tampa, Nashville, Cincinnati, Richmond, Charleston, Louisville, and Birmingham.
 Communities south of Atlanta have a one- to two-day delay in shipments as compared to delivery to and from Waycross.
 Direct rail line access is available from all of our industrial parks, which serves as a great transportation opportunity.
 CSX is one of the nation’s largest and oldest railroads, with links to 20 states and Canada.
 No other rail system in the South is better suited to meet all your transportation needs than CSX.

-The Waycross-Ware County Airport is a public airport situated on 1,051 acres, has three runways, one of which is 6,000 feet in length and 100 feet wide.
-It is suitable to land the largest plane in production.
+The Waycross-Ware County Airport is a public airport situated on 1,051 acres.
+It has three runways, one of which is 6,000 feet in length and 100 feet wide.

 Waycross is ideally located near four deep water ocean ports.